The atmosphere remained tense as Cinder stood before them after dinner, waiting for an answer.

 Cinder winced, holding her ankle.
 "Looks like it."

-Ash stood, shaking off the fall.
+Ash shook off the fall.
 "At least we're not dead."

-The walls of the pit were jagged stone, too steep to climb easily.
-But worse than that was the presence pressing in from the shadows.
+The pit's walls were jagged stone, too steep to climb easily.
+Worse was the presence pressing in from the shadows.

 Then they heard it—the slow, dragging scrape of something moving toward them.